-Threshold Amp AB Sets the threshold level for channels A/B.
+Threshold Amp AB and Threshold Amp CD

+Sets the threshold level for channels A/B and for channels C/D.

 If the signal level remains below this level for 200 seconds or longer, the amplifier is put into low power Standby mode.
-Normal operation will resume (within one second) once a signal is received that exceeds this level.
+Normal operation will resume (within one second) once a signal is received that exceeds this level

-Status Indicates if channels A/B are in Standby mode (On) or
+Status Indicates if channels A/B and C/D are in Standby mode

-not (Off).
+(On) or not (Off).